Product Testing and Certification

 • Power frequency magnetic fields: 30 A/m

-Operating modes used for testing That are most likely to result in unacceptable degradation of performance.
-That are most likely to result in an unacceptable RISK.
+Operating modes used for testing That are most likely to result in unacceptable degradation of performance of the medical device.
+That are most likely to result in an unacceptable RISK to the patient or operator.

-Acceptance criteria Performance criteria A, B, and C PASS/FAIL for basic safety & essential performance
+Acceptance criteria Performance criteria A, B and C PASS/FAIL criteria for Basic Safety & Essential Performance

 Back to all news